 When an insurer is informed of a change in risk or circumstances, it must reassess your file.
 It will analyze the risk you represent and make a decision.

-If the insurer determines that the risk is too high, it may decide to increase your premium or even terminate your insurance contract.
-Generally, the insurer will then send you a notice informing you of this termination and giving you a period of time to find a new insurer.
+If the insurer determines that the risk is too high, it may decide to increase your premium or even cancel your insurance policy.
+Generally, the insurer will send you a notice informing you of this cancellation and giving you a period of time to find a new insurer.

-However, please note that canceling your policy with one insurer does not mean that you will not be able to find a new insurer!
+However, keep in mind that cancellation by one insurer does not mean that you will not be able to find a new insurer!

 The world of insurance is much more complex than it appears.
 Every insurance company is different, and every case is unique.